Key Takeaways

 ADA remedies include reinstatement to your job if you were terminated, or placement in an equivalent position.
 You can recover back pay—the wages you lost due to discrimination—and front pay if reinstatement isn't feasible.
 You're entitled to compensation for out-of-pocket losses caused by the discrimination.

 Compensatory damages cover emotional distress, pain and suffering, inconvenience, and mental anguish caused by the discrimination.
 Punitive damages are available if the employer acted with malice or reckless indifference to your rights.
-There are caps on compensatory and punitive damages based on employer size—ranging from $50,000 for small employers to $300,000 for the largest.
+Combined compensatory and punitive damages are capped based on employer size—ranging from $50,000 for smaller covered employers to $300,000 for the largest—while back pay and front pay are analyzed separately.

 Attorney's fees are recoverable by prevailing plaintiffs, making it economically feasible to bring cases that might not otherwise justify litigation costs.